 Worried the symptoms you are experiencing are the result of an underlying thyroid disorder?

-May is international thyroid awareness month which is an opportunity for everyone to learn more about the thyroid…and WHY healing a thyroid imbalance is so important for our health and happiness.
+May is international thyroid awareness month which is an opportunity for everyone to learn more about the thyroid…and WHY healing a thyroid issue could be the key to reclaiming your health and happiness.

 Hypothyroidism: Health and Happiness